 At ELEVATOR CONTROLS, our commitment is Total Quality Assurance.
 The responsibility for sustaining our demanding quality standard is shared by every employee.
-Engineering and manufacturing teams are equally challenged in the never-ending quality improvement process for services and products, to achieve greater customer satisfaction.
+Engineering and manufacturing teams are equally challenged in the never-ending quality improvement process for services and products, to achieve the highest possible levels of customer satisfaction.

-Our goal is to relentlessly improve quality in measurable ways.
+Our goal is to continually improve quality in measurable ways.
 We strive for zero defects in every process.
-We are committed to providing the support, training, and time to achieve this goal.
+We are committed to providing the support, training, and resources to achieve quality goals.